vipu18/Priority-Pulse/README.md

-# TODO App
+# Smart Task Management System

-This is a simple **Django-based TODO app** that allows users to manage their tasks efficiently.
+This is a simple **Django-based Smart Task Management System** that allows users to manage their tasks efficiently.
 The application provides features to **add, update, mark as completed, and delete tasks**.

 ## Features